Hazielnetto/open-oasis/README.md

 huggingface-cli download Etched/oasis-500m oasis500m.safetensors # DiT checkpoint
 huggingface-cli download Etched/oasis-500m vit-l-20.safetensors  # ViT VAE checkpoint
 ```
+(Maybe you will have to move the models (.safentesors) downloaded to the /open-oasis directory)

 ## Basic Usage
 We include a basic inference script that loads a prompt frame from a video and generates additional frames conditioned on actions.